OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 cd smc
 wget https://github.com/bwawrik/MBIO5810/raw/master/sequence_data/sc_markers_bacteria.hmm
 ```
-The .hmm file contains the models for 111 single copy markger genes found in all bacteria.
+The .hmm file contains the models for 111 single copy marker genes found in all bacteria.

 Run the HMM search:

-The first step is to run an HMM search of your HMM models agains each of the amino acid sequences.
+The first step is to run an HMM search of your HMM models against each of the amino acid sequences.
 I'm applying an E score of 1E-10 here.
 This is relatively conservative.
 The commands below are for the SDB_ONE.faa file.

 ```sh
 hmmsearch -E 0.0000000001 --domtblout sscmarkers.out.txt sc_markers_bacteria.hmm orfs.faa > sscmarkers.hmmsearch.txt